 The Company designates certain derivatives as cash flow hedges.
 The Company engages in a foreign exchange hedging strategy for which the hedged transactions are forecasted foreign currency denominated intercompany transactions.
 The hedged risk is the variability of the foreign currency where the hedging strategy involves the purchase and sale of average rate options.
 For the outstanding cash flow hedges on foreign exchange exposures at December 31, 2003, the maximum length of time over which the Company is hedging these exposures is 12 months.
-The Company also engages in an interest rate hedging strategy for which the hedged transactions are forecasted interest payments on the variable rate term loan.
-The hedged risk is the variability of interest rate where the hedging strategy involves the purchase of interest rate caps.
+The Company also engages in an interest rate hedging strategy involves the purchase of interest rate certain derivative are forecasted interest rate caps.
 For all qualifying and highly effective cash flow hedges, the changes in the effective portion of the fair value of the derivative are recorded in other comprehensive income ("OCI").
 The ineffective portion of the hedges, which was not material for any periods presented, is recognized in income currently.
 At December 31, 2003, the net loss in OCI was \$1,392,000.
 Substantially, all OCI amounts will be reclassified to earnings within 12 months.